hero931/news-fullstack-capstone-react/README.md

 * Mocha and Chai for testing

 ### Responsive
-* The app is responsive and optimized for both desktop and mobile viewing and use.
+* App is built to be responsive across mobile, tablet, laptop, and desktop screen resolutions.

-## API Documentation
-API endpoints for the back end include:

 ## Node command lines